 5. Taking Ashwagandha May Improve Your Mood

-Everybody has felt anxious at some point in their lives.
-However, some people become anxious easier than others.
+Everybody has felt stressed at some point in their lives.
+However, some people become stressed easier than others.

-If you’re prone to anxiety, taking an Ashwagandha supplement may help you relax.
-A 2012 study found that when people with chronic stress took 300mg of Ashwagandha extract daily for 60 days, they had reduced stress, anxiety, and a 27.9% drop in their cortisol.
+If you’re prone to stress, taking an Ashwagandha supplement may help you relax.
+A 2012 study found that when people with chronic stress took 300mg of Ashwagandha extract daily for 60 days, they had reduced stress, worry, and a 27.9% drop in their cortisol.
 (10) (11)